-Revision 13-1; Effective March 1, 2013
+Revision 18-2; Effective September 3, 2018

-STAR+PLUS Waiver (SPW) applicants/members with heavy personal care needs who choose to reside in Assisted Living (AL) non-apartment settings may be approved for Personal Care 3 level services.
-Classification of an SPW applicant/member at the Personal Care 3 level is based on the applicant or member's assessed needs, as evidenced by a value of two or greater in one or more of the activities of daily living of transferring, eating or toileting, as assessed on the Medical Necessity and Level of Care (MN/LOC) Assessment, Section G, Physical Functioning and Structural Problems, Column A, Self Performance.
+STAR+PLUS Home and Community Based Services (HCBS) program applicants or members with heavy personal care needs who choose to reside in assisted living (AL) non-apartment settings may be approved for Personal Care 3 level services.
+Classification of a STAR+PLUS HCBS program applicant or member at the Personal Care 3 level is based on the applicant or member's assessed needs, as evidenced by a value of two or greater in one or more of the activities of daily living (ADLs) of transferring, eating or toileting, as assessed on the Medical Necessity and Level of Care (MN/LOC) Assessment, Section G, Physical Functioning and Structural Problems, Column A, Self Performance.

-During the initial pre-enrollment assessment and annual reassessment, the managed care organization (MCO) nurse completes the MN/LOC Assessment and uses the information recorded for transferring, eating or toileting to make a recommendation regarding the applicant/member's need for the Personal Care 3 level.
-The recommendation is recorded on Form H1700-1, Individual Service Plan SPW (Pg.
+During the initial pre-enrollment assessment and annual reassessment, the managed care organization (MCO) nurse completes the MN/LOC Assessment and uses the information recorded for transferring, eating or toileting to make a recommendation regarding the applicant’s or member's need for the Personal Care 3 level.
+The recommendation is recorded on Form H1700-1, Individual Service Plan (Pg.
 1).

-At the initial certification and each annual reassessment, the MCO must check Form H1700-1 to determine if the applicant/member who chooses to reside in an AL non-apartment setting is identified as meeting the Personal Care 3 level.
+At the initial certification and each annual reassessment, the MCO must check Form H1700-1 to determine if the applicant or member who chooses to reside in an AL non-apartment setting is identified as meeting the Personal Care 3 level.
 If the provider nurse does not provide a recommendation for Personal Care 3 level, the MCO must contact the nurse to obtain a Personal Care 3 level.
 The MCO documents the nurse's recommendation in the case record.
-The MCO must inform the applicant/member that he/she meets the Personal Care 3 level, and ensure the applicant/member is aware of all facilities contracted to provide care at the Personal Care 3 level by presenting a choice list of AL facilities that specifically identifies the Personal Care 3 facilities.
-The MCO authorizes the Personal Care 3 reimbursement rate if the applicant/member meets the Personal Care 3 level and chooses to reside in a contracted Personal Care 3 facility.
+The MCO must inform the applicant or member that he or she meets the Personal Care 3 level, and ensure the applicant or member is aware of all facilities contracted to provide care at the Personal Care 3 level by presenting a choice list of AL facilities that specifically identifies the Personal Care 3 facilities.
+The MCO authorizes the Personal Care 3 reimbursement rate if the applicant or member meets the Personal Care 3 level and chooses to reside in a contracted Personal Care 3 facility.

-Changes may occur in an SPW member's health during the individual service plan year that may cause the member to require a greater level of care in an AL facility, or move to an AL setting from a community setting.
-The MCO must review the most current MN/LOC Assessment to determine the provider nurse’s recommendation regarding the member's Personal Care 3 level and ensure the member is presented with a choice of AL facilities that are contracted at the Personal Care 3 level to provide a higher level of care.
+Changes may occur in a STAR+PLUS HCBS program member's health during the individual service plan (ISP) year that may cause the member to require a greater level of care in an AL facility (ALF), or move to an AL setting from a community setting.
+The MCO must review the most current MN/LOC Assessment to determine the provider clinician’s recommendation regarding the member's Personal Care 3 level and ensure the member is presented with a choice of ALFs that are contracted at the Personal Care 3 level to provide a higher level of care.

-Designation of an AL facility as a Personal Care 3 facility is determined in the contracting process.
-To qualify as a Personal Care 3 facility, the AL facility must meet the following requirements:
+Designation of an ALF as a Personal Care 3 facility is determined in the contracting process.
+To qualify as a Personal Care 3 facility, the ALF must meet the following requirements:

 be a personal care facility licensed for four to 16 beds in a non-apartment setting;

-provide 60 percent or more of its SPW members with a single occupancy bedroom;
+provide 60 percent or more of its STAR+PLUS HCBS program members with a single occupancy bedroom;

 maintain a minimum staffing ratio of one direct care staff member for every four members during the day and evening shifts, and a minimum of one direct care staff member for every eight members during the night shift; and

-at least 60 percent of the total members served each month must require a minimum of one-to-one staff assistance as evidenced by a value of three or greater in one or more of the activities of daily living of transferring, eating or toileting, as assessed on the MN/LOC Assessment.
+at least 60 percent of the total members served each month must require a minimum of one-to-one staff assistance as evidenced by a value of three or greater in one or more of the activities of daily living (ADLs) of transferring, eating or toileting, as assessed on the MN/LOC Assessment.